SlashDB/timesheet-demo/README.md

 ## A short descriptions of the most important parts

 ### SlashDB
-SlashDB can automatically generates a REST API from relational databases making it easy to access and modify our data.
+SlashDB automatically generates a REST API from relational databases making it easy to access and modify our data.
 In general, it will save a lot of work coding my own data API-s.

 ### Go